SageJasinski/reading-notes/The-Coders-Computer.md

 # Terminal Cheat Sheet

-Here are som euseful commands when working in a terminal.
+Here are some useful commands when working in a terminal.
 These commands will help you navigate through and edit diffrent fiels while working on your project:

+'eco $SHELL'

+This command will call what shell you are currently using

+'Up and Down arrow keys'

+These will call back previously entered codes that you have typed

+'pwd'

+Print Working Directory will show you the current directory you are woking in.
+'''

+ls

+'''
+this will show you a list, in your current location, of files and directories.